chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 ## Run specific part of e2e tests

+After you write new e2e test cases, or make changes on certain module, you do not need run full e2e tests.
 Our e2e tests are built on [ginkgo](https://onsi.github.io/ginkgo/), we could use `--focus` for running part of e2e tests.

 All e2e test cases are described like: